 MINNEAPOLIS, Minnesota.
 According to USA Today, an ambulance ride can set you back thousands of dollars.
 While more people these days have medical insurance, many insurance companies require individuals to meet high deductibles before coverage sets in.
 As a result, some people are thinking twice before they call an ambulance to get them to the hospital.
-Some people are using Uber or Lyft or other ridesharing options to get them to the hospital.
+Anyone familiar with ems billing systems will be aware that the process of claiming payment via your insurer can become complicated without the right software.
+This is why some people are using Uber or Lyft or other ridesharing options to get them to the hospital.
 When you’re talking about a difference of about $50 dollars versus something that can exceed $2000 it becomes clear why some people would opt to take the ride share option.

 Yet, choosing a ride share over an ambulance can come with its own risks.
 Ambulance drivers can run stop signs and red lights and have the sirens to help them do so relatively safely in the event of an emergency, while ride sharing cars don’t have this ability.
 If a driver tries to speed you to the hospital, you run the risk of getting into a car accident and other drivers on the road might be put in danger if your driver breaks the law.

 While these risks exist, the New York Times reports that in some cases it might be a better option to take an Uber to the hospital.
 Ambulance rides should only be used in the event of an emergency.
 If you are not having an emergency and can make it to the hospital another way, consider it.
 Not only will you save yourself and your insurance company money, but you’ll leave emergency services free to help people who really need it the most.
 So, if you are having a real emergency, by all means call in an ambulance.
 But, if you don’t need immediate medical attention and if you can make it to the hospital without the need to rush, consider finding alternative transportation.